In a letter from H.K.H Prince Eugene to Richard Bergh, the prince gave the artist colony the name ‘l’ecole de Varbère’ (Varbergsskolan).

 Inspired by the Landscape of Halland and life in the coastal city, they created an atmospheric landscape painting that today is one of the most important for the period and which is an important part of Swedish art history.
 After their time in Varberg, the three artists moved to Stockholm.

-Karl Nordström (1855–1923) was born on Tjörn.
-He came to Varberg with his wife Tekla, who was also an artist and three young children.
+Karl Nordström (1855–1923) was born on Tjörn, the son of a sheriff.
+He came to Varberg with his wife Tekla, who was also an artist, and three young children.
 In France he had painted in an Impressionist style but back in Sweden he developed a synthetic approach to the landscape, inspired by the artist Paul Gauguin.

 In Varberg he painted many works with Varberg Fortress as a motif.
-He was president of the Swedish Artists’ Association from 1896 to 1920 and a teacher at the association’s own art schools.
+He was president of the Swedish Artists’ Association from 1896 – 1920 and a teacher at the association’s own art schools.